From Second-Order Differential Geometry to Stochastic Geometric Mechanics: Stochastic Lagrangian mechanics

 As in Section \ref{canonical-trans}, the general condition for a transformation to be canonical is to preserve the form of stochastic Hamilton's system \eqref{canonical-stoch-Hamilton-eqns}.
 This is equivalent to preserve the form of stochastic stationary-action principle \eqref{stationary}, according to Theorem \ref{canonical-reduction}.(ii).
 It follows from $\delta \mathcal S = 0$ that

 Since the underlying process $X$ has zero variation at the endpoints, both equalities will be satisfied if the integrands are related by the following SDE:

 where $G$ is a function of phase space coordinates $(x,p,t)$ or $(y,P,s)$ or any mixture of them and called the generating function.
-Note that in contrast with the classical theory of canonical transformation and also \eqref{formal-transf}, here the equation \eqref{stoch-generating-func} for canonical transformations is a stochastic differential equation, instead of equation for forms.
-Consider the \emph{type one} generating function $G_1$, that is, $G = G_1(x,y,t)$ is given as a function of the old and new generalized position coordinates (see e.g. \cite[Section 9.1]{GPS02}).
-Then using It\^o's formula $dG_1 = \frac{\pt G_1}{\pt t}dt + \frac{\pt G_1}{\pt x^i} \circ dx^i + \frac{\pt G_1}{\pt y^i} \circ dy^i$, and vanishing the coefficients of every (stochastic) differentials $\circ dx$, $\circ dy$ and $dt$ in \eqref{stoch-generating-func}, we get
+Note that in contrast with the classical theory of canonical transformation and also \eqref{formal-transf}, here equation \eqref{stoch-generating-func} for canonical transformations is a stochastic differential equation, instead of equation for forms.